Your funds are helping individuals, families and organisations to give with impact and change lives.

 This fund is a partnership between Oak Foundation and the Community Foundation for Northern Ireland.
 It aims to support voluntary and community sector organisations serving those who are homeless or housing insecure, through developing their ability to support their service users.

-The fund was originally set up in 1989 as a joint venture between what is now Openreach NI, and the Communication Workers Union, and was renamed the Openreach Community fund in 2024.
-The fund was created to show our collective and continued commitment to invest in and benefit local communities across Northern Ireland, supporting constituted grass roots community and voluntary groups.
+The fund was originally set up in 1989 as a joint venture between what is now Openreach NI, and the Communication Workers Union, and was renamed the Openreach Community fund in 2024 to invest in and benefit local communities across Northern Ireland, supporting constituted grass roots community and voluntary groups.

 This local community fund has been set up by Energia Renewables, working in close partnership with local groups from the areas surrounding Broughshane and Ballymena Energia have set up the fund to ensure the wind farm, whilst having obvious environmental benefits, also provides significant social and economic benefits to the local community.